michelleconville/bakery-lane/README.md

 ![404 page](assets/images/validation/404-html.JPG)
 </details>

+#### CSS Validation
+The W3C Jigsaw CSS Validation Service was used to validate the CSS of the website.

+NEEDS TO BE ADDED

 #### Accessibility
 The WAVE WebAIM web accessibility evaluation tool was used to ensure the website met high accessibility standards.
 All pages pass with 0 errors.